Eliza is a hardcore, passionate gamer with diverse tastes and a love for coding. She dreams of owning her own PC game development company.

 Stardew Valley is an indie farming simulator and RPG (role-playing game) developed by ConcernedApe and published by Chucklefish.
-It was released 26 February 2016, and, as of 28 April, 2016, has earned itself an "Overwhelmingly Positive" rating on steam, with 97% of the over 19,000 reviews being positive.
+It was released 26 February 2016, and, as of 2020, has earned itself an "Overwhelmingly Positive" rating on Steam, with 97% of the 220,000+ reviews being positive.

 The game itself has charming, pixelated graphics to pair with the "rustic" house you're given from the start.
 A general summary of the introduction could fall along the line of:

 You're stuck working a dead-end job with a major company known as the Joja Corporation.
 You've also inherited your grandpa's old farm and decide to move out to the countryside for a change.
 You're left with only a handful of coins and some tools to get you started.
 As the official website puts it: "Can you learn to live off the land and turn these overgrown fields into a thriving home?"